len-sla/Django_Pandas_Postgres_Dockerised/README.md

 To  do dockerising constelation of pandas Django and Postgres proceeding presented by Davide Provasoli  was used.
 He presented all the details in  the [article](https://medium.com/star-gazers/data-workflow-with-django-pandas-postgresql-and-docker-56fbf2bc1105).
 Additionally very informative is also the  [post](https://testdriven.io/dockerizing-django-with-postgres-gunicorn-and-nginx) prepared by Michael Herman
+Only word about Django:
+ Get started with Django
+Meet Django

+Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+Built to  take care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel
 ---